Bchass/BNT162b2-vaccine/README.md

 All the data and information can be found through both posts, pretty fun challenge so far.
 Currently have the algorithm at `79.4%` match for Codons, taking into account of any mismatches.

-- This journal: [On the Normalization of the Minimum Free Energy of RNAs by Sequence Length](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4236180/) explains the logic behind algorithms to solve a problem like this.
+This article: [On the Normalization of the Minimum Free Energy of RNAs by Sequence Length](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4236180/) explains the logic behind algorithms to solve a problem like this.